precisepangolin/dressupgame/README.md

 ﻿# Dress up game

 A dress up game made for desktop in WPF.
-So far most basic features are implemented.
+So far most basic features are implemented, as described below.

 ## Current features
 * Placeholder images for the doll and items